26hzhang/CoTeaching/README.md

 | (Symmetry, 20%)  | 97.84% -- 99.16% | 82.87% -- 87.02%    | 54.11% -- 59.55%     |

-> The model structure and parameters setting of TensorFlow version are almost same as those of PyTorch version, but I am not sure why the performance of TensorFlow version is generally better than the PyTorch version, maybe the internal implementation of some functions are different between these two frameworks?
-Or, I made some unseen errors?
+> The model structure and parameters setting of TensorFlow version are almost same as those of PyTorch version, but the performance of TensorFlow version is generally better than the PyTorch version, I think it maybe caused by the internal implementation of some functions are different between these two frameworks?